• Skip to primary navigation

 Should chicken wings be parboiled before grilling?

 Whether or not to parboil chicken wings before grilling is a matter of personal preference.
 Parboiling chicken wings is a quick way to partially cook them and make them more tender.
 Grilling parboiled chicken wings will only take a few minutes on each side.
 Keep an eye on the temperature of the grill and make sure not to overcook them.
-Click on the link to learn How to Parboil Chicken Wings.

 one baked chicken wing on a wire rack.

-Hungry for More Fast Recipes?
-Sign up for the Newsletter to get new quick and delicious recipes in your inbox each week!
+Sign up for our Newsletter to receive new, quick, and delicious recipes in your inbox occasionally!
 Find me sharing daily meal-time inspiration on Pinterest and Facebook

 close up of parboiled and then baked chicken wings.